-From the intersection of Milner Road and Victoria Road eastwards up to Queens Park Avenue and along Queen Park Avenue up to the intersection with Southern Boundary -Chamberlain Street.
-The boundary the follows the southern boundaries of properties 13777, 13778 and 14109 up to Pickwick Road to Copperfield Road on Salt River Road up to Victoria Road and along Victoria Road up to Milner Road to include all properties bordering on Victoria Road.
+Southern Boundary - From the intersection of Milner Road and Victoria Road eastwards up to Queens Park Avenue and along Queen Park Avenue up to the intersection with

+Chamberlain Street.
+The boundary the follows the southern boundaries of properties 13777, 13778 and 14109 up to Pickwick Road to Copperfield Road to Dickens Road and then along Victoria Road to include all properties bordering on Victoria Road up to the intersection with Browning Road and Rochester on Salt River Road up to Victoria Road and along Victoria Road up to Milner Road to include all properties bordering on Victoria Road.